 At the Zambezi Queen Collection, we care just as much for our beautiful environment as we do for our guests.
+We are proud of our diverse community initiatives.
 From the mighty waters of the Chobe River itself and the majestic wildlife that quench their thirst along its banks, to the local communities that live here, we are involved in numerous initiatives to conserve, uplift and protect this beautiful landscape we call home.

 For the love of water